 Myelin is a fatty substance that coats nerve cells in the central nervous system (CNS).
 It protects and insulates these neurons, allowing the quick and reliable transmission of electrical impulses.

-The erosion of the myelin sheath interrupts the transmission of signals along nerves, which causes the symptoms of MS, such as vision problems, muscle weakness, and difficulty with coordination and balance.
+The erosion of the myelin sheath interrupts the transmission of signals along nerves, which causes the

 In most cases, doctors are unable to identify the cause of MS until some years after the onset of the disease.
-While the majority of people with MS only exhibit mild symptoms, serious cases of MS can render people unable to write, talk, or walk.
+While the majority of people with MS only exhibit mild symptoms,

 Recently, Medical News Today looked at another study investigating the root causes of MS. The results suggested that bacteria in the gut may trigger the immune response that causes the deterioration of myelin (demyelination).